samoline1/G.O.D/docs/internal_comp.md

 - You can submit up to 5 miners

 ## 🏅 Prizes

+You will be ordered based on the product of your individual quality scores.
+Average score for a comp (say 4 miners in a comp) will always be 1.
+So you need to be better than average to gain from entering (in your overal score anyway).

 - All participants who submit at least three models will receive 'x' Tao
 - 2nd prize: 'y' Tao